dan-d-martin/dan-d-martin.github.io/_posts/2014-11-11-logger-aware-services.md

 {% endhighlight %}

-Now when we extend from this class we can call getLogger() and assume that a logger will definitely be returned.
+Now when we use this trait we can call getLogger() and assume that a logger will definitely be returned.
 By default this will be a NullLogger which will just throw the messages away, but if we simply inject a functioning logger, all our calls will be handled.
 By doing this our class can focus on its own behaviour, it can log messages if a logger is available but it won't fail without a logger.

+The code for the LoggerAware trait can be found at GitHub: [https://github.com/dan-d-martin/logger-aware](https://github.com/dan-d-martin/logger-aware)